facebookincubator/velox/velox/docs/README.md

 ### Building PyVelox Components

-Doxygen is used to generate the C++ documentation in language bindings.
-Refer to installation instructions [here](https://www.doxygen.nl/manual/install.html).
 If you're using a conda environment, it can be easily installed by `conda install` command.

 Pandoc is also used to generate `.rst` files from existing markdown files.
 Refer to installation instructions [here](https://pandoc.org/installing.html).

-[Breathe](https://github.com/breathe-doc/breathe) is also required in generating the binding documentation.

 Generate Python bindings Get started page.

 To build the documentation, e.g. generate HTML files from .rst files:

-Run the `./scripts/setup-docs.sh` script from the base directory.
+Run the `./scripts/gen-docs.sh` script from the base directory.

 Navigate to
 `velox/docs/_build/html/index.html` in your browser to view the documentation.